DBRepo-Project/dbrepo/.docs/concepts/authentication.md

 of an expired access token, requests a new one without having to terminate the request.
 This happens only once after the access token has expired (after e.g. 15 minutes).

-## OpenID Connect (OIDC)
+## OpenID Connect

-We use the widely accepted authentication protocol OIDC for client authentication.
-Other protocols are e.g. SAML2 which are not used by DBRepo.
+We use the widely accepted authentication protocol OpenID Connect for client authentication.
+Other protocols are, e.g.
+SAML2 which are not used by default in DBRepo.